strongloop/strong-mq/README.md

 ## Event: 'error'

-Asynchronous errors may be emitted as events from either a connection or a queue, once they have been succesfully opened.
+Errors may be emitted as events from either a connection or a queue, once they have been succesfully opened.
 The nature of the errors emitted depends on the underlying provider.

-All callbacks follow the standard convention of the first argument being an `Error` object on failure, or null on success.
-Any other results will follow the error argument.
-If possible, errors associated with a method call will be passed to its callback, however, infelicities in the underlying provider may make this less reliable than hoped-for.

 ## Messages